 The cement mixture seals the cracks properly.
 Make sure you remove all the loose cement from the wall before you apply the cement.

 Step 4: Add a layer of cement waterproofing sealer

-If you want to make sure your wall is waterproof, you need to apply the cement waterproofer.
-After applying the cement in the crevices, let it dry, then apply the waterproof paint seal for the walls.
+If you want to make sure your wall is waterproof.
+You need to apply the cement waterproof.
+After applying the cement to the crevices.
+Let it dry.
+Then apply the waterproof paint seal to the walls.
 Let it become dry after that.